Military academy

 A military academy or service academy is an educational institution which prepares candidates for service in the officer corps.
 It normally provides education in a military environment, the exact definition depending on the country concerned.

-Three types of academy exist: pre-collegiate-level institutions awarding academic qualifications, university-level institutions awarding bachelor's-degree-level qualifications, and those preparing officer cadets for commissioning into the armed services of the state.
+Different types of academy exist: for example, pre-collegiate-level institutions awarding academic qualifications, university-level institutions awarding bachelor's-degree-level qualifications, and those preparing officer cadets for commissioning into the armed services of the state.

-A naval academy is either a type of military academy (in the broad sense of that term) or is distinguished from one (in the narrow sense).
-In U.S. usage, the Military, Merchant Marine, Naval, Coast Guard, and the Air Force Academy serve as military academies under the categorization of service academies in that country.